JonathanJang24/JonathanJang24/README.md

 #### I'm currently:
-- building a JavaFx program and Mock Social Media Site
+- developing a full-stack Mock Social Media Site
-- interning at a software company
 - studying CS at Rice University

 #### I like to: